Deleted Hubstaff Talent, Hackajob and other PII risks – another tale of job search Autumn 2025

 Malt UK

 I am in two-minds over Malt.
-On the one hand, it could be challenger, because it opens the door to European clients and Outside IR35 contracts in the future.
-On the other hand, I had no bites on the fishing rod at all.
-There is a social team working in London it, but the lack of viable projects means I may well delete it come February 2026.
+On the one hand, it could be a challenger, because it opens the door to European clients and Outside IR35 contracts in the future.
+On the other hand, I had no bites whatsoever on my fishing rod at all.
+There is a social team working in London, but the lack of viable projects and requests for work means I may well delete it come February 2026.

 Malt 1